Russia claims all troops gone from city in southern Ukraine

 Associated Press

-MYKOLAIV, Ukraine (AP) — The Russian Defense Ministry said Friday that it finished pulling out its troops from the western bank of the river that divide’s Ukraine’s southern Kherson region, including the only provincial capital that Moscow had captured since invading the neighboring country.
+MYKOLAIV, Ukraine (AP) — Russia said its troops finished withdrawing Friday from the western bank of the river that divides Ukraine’s southern Kherson region, allowing Ukrainian forces to move cautiously toward reclaiming the country’s only Russian-occupied provincial capital in what would be a major victory.

-In a statement carried by Russian state news agencies, the ministry said the withdrawal was completed at 5 a.m. on Friday, and not a single unit of military equipment was left behind.
-The retreat nonetheless marks another huge setback for Russia in its 8 1/2-month war in Ukraine.
+In a statement carried by Russian state news agencies, Russia’s Defense Ministry said the withdrawal was completed at 5 a.m. and not a single unit of military equipment was left behind.
+The retreat, which came two months after Russian forces withdrew from eastern Ukraine’s Kharkiv region, represents another huge setback for Moscow in its 8 1/2-month war in Ukraine.

+Reports emerged of residents hoisting Ukrainian flags in places the Russians pulled out of, including the city of Kherson.
+A Ukrainian regional official, Serhii Khlan, said he heard the flags were “appearing en masse all over the place.”
+He disputed the Russian claim that retreating forces took all their equipment with them, saying he was told “a lot” of hardware got left behind.

+Khlan, who spoke to journalists from outside the city, said he heard that some Russian troops also were left behind and had dressed in civilian clothes, possibly with plans to engage in acts of sabotage.”
+He said their exact number was unclear.

 The Kremlin remained defiant Friday, insisting the development in no way represented an embarrassment for Russian President Vladimir Putin.
 Moscow continues to view the entire Kherson region as part of Russia, Kremlin spokesman Dmitry Peskov told reporters.

-Shortly before the Russian announcement, the office of Ukrainian President Volodymyr Zelenskyy described the situation in the Kherson region as “difficult.”
+Shortly before the Russian announcement, the office of Ukrainian President Volodymyr Zelenskyy described the situation in the province as “difficult.”
 It reported Russian shelling of some of the villages and towns Ukrainian forces reclaimed in recent weeks during their counteroffensive in the Kherson region.

+The General Staff of Ukraine’s army said the Russian forces also left looted homes, damaged power lines and mined roads in their wake.
+Ukrainian presidential adviser Mykhailo Podolyak predicted Thursday the departing Russians would seek to turn Kherson into a “city of death” and would continue to shell it after relocating across the Dnieper River.

 Ukrainian officials were wary of the Russian pullback announced this week, fearing their soldiers could get drawn into an ambush in Kherson city, which had a prewar population of 280,000.
 Military analysts also had predicted it would take Russia’s military at least a week to complete the troop withdrawal.

-Ukrainian presidential adviser Mykhailo Podolyak said Thursday that the retreating Russian troops laid mines throughout Kherson to turn it into a “city of death.”
-He also predicted they would shell the city after relocating across the Dnieper River.
+Without referencing events unfolding in Kherson, Zelenskyy said in a video message thanking U.S. military personnel on Veterans Day that that “victory will be ours.”

+“Your example inspires Ukrainians today to fight back against Russian tyranny,” he said.
+“Special thanks to the many American veterans who have volunteered to fight in Ukraine and to the American people for the amazing support you have given Ukraine.
+With your help, we have stunned the world and are pushing Russian forces back.”

-Having previously warned that the Russian retreat might be a trap, some quarters of the Ukrainian government barely disguised their glee at the pace of the withdrawal.
+However, some quarters of the Ukrainian government barely disguised their glee at the pace of the Russian withdrawal.

 “The Russian army leaves the battlefields in a triathlon mode: steeplechase, broad jumping, swimming,” Andriy Yermak, a senior presidential adviser, tweeted.
 Social media videos apparently filmed by soldiers on routes toward Kherson showed villagers hugging the Ukrainian troops.